 I have improved my ability to be an exercise leader by taking opportunities to work with people with other chronic conditions.
 I have volunteered in an exercise program for patients undergoing cancer treatment.
 I have volunteered to work one-on-one with patients post stroke and other cardiovascular diseases.
 It is through these experience that I have a broad understanding of the activity needs of older adults in general and would be able to apply that knowledge to the exercise programs offered through CCAA.

 Feedback from patients has affirmed my ability to lead and empower people through exercise.
 They have been able to maintain in their daily activities, quality of life and feel confident in how they move.
 I have worked with patients to go over exercise programs they are currently doing and educate them on what exercises are safe and which to avoid, answer any questions they might have and provide advice on how to improve their strength and balance.
-I have taught greater than 500 people to move better, and safer for their osteoporosis.
-Next steps will be to apply what I have learned on a greater scale, and better understand the needs of Ontarians and Canadian, with the hope of making an international impact.
+I have taught more than 500 people to move better, and safer for their osteoporosis.
+Next steps will be to apply what I have learned on a greater scale, and better understand the needs of Canadians, with the hope of making an international impact.

 As a means of disseminating my work to the community I have created a series of videos, and a website.
 I have developed osteoporosis-specific videos, and movement education videos that have received over 10,000 views on YouTube, showing the breadth of my leadership, and providing at-home resources for my clients.
 Through my masters training I gained experience in knowledge translation.
 I have used that training to disseminate exercise advice.
 Through my PhD training I created a website for people after a distal radius fracture to learn how to better manage the risks of osteoporosis and developing the future more debilitating fractures of the hip and the spine.
 I will continue to apply knowledge translation theories and frameworks to my research to ensure it reaches the end-user.
 I will also rely on patient feedback to understand patient-relevant outcomes that will guide my research.

 To continue to grow as a leader I have learned from my colleagues, and my clients.
 I have learned from the experience of my colleagues working in rehabilitation to assist me with working with patients with co-morbidities.
 I am always pushing to learn, grow and improve so I can continue to provide the best care to the people that I work with.
-As a physiotherapist and researcher, I can provide a unique perspective to the research by providing both a clinician and scientific lens.
+As an exercise professional, physiotherapist and researcher, I can provide a unique perspective to the research by providing both a clinician and scientific lens.